 A tabular is a component designed to lay out other components.
 Unlike a table component which is used to display a dataset, a tabular is a set of cells that can each display a dataset in a component.
 This topic introduces how you can insert tabulars in a report, add components into a tabular, and manage the cells, columns, and rows of a tabular.

 You cannot use tabulars in business view-based page reports or in library components.
 A web report is initially a tabular with a single cell; you cannot insert another tabular into a web report.

 - Inserting Tabulars in a Query-Based Page Report

 - Resizing, Inserting, and Deleting Columns/Rows in a Tabular

 See an example: The SampleComponents catalog, included with Designer, contains reports that have examples of how you could use each component type in a report.
 For the tabular component example, open

-You can insert tabulars in the page report areas listed in Component Placement.
+You can insert tabulars in the report areas listed in Components in Query-Based Page Report.

-To insert a tabular into a page report, use either of the following methods:
+To insert a tabular into a query-based page report, use either of the following methods: